VanessaTsang888/vue-the-complete-guide/S2-BasicsCoreConcepts-DOM-InteractionWithVue/s2-notes.md

 It's ok to have class binding in HTML code is but If we have more complex code and need to find out if a class (i.e. active) should be added or not, then we can use computed properties.
 Then we just create a new computed property and add the class binding logic inside it, using the 'this' keyword since we are inside of our Vue app.

 Then in HTML -> v-bind class, it will take-in the value of the computed property name of: boxSelected

+L36 Dynamic Classes: Array Syntax:
+We can have multiple class attributes, where we have multiple class assignments, we can work with one and pass-in an Array rather than an Object where, and the Object can be one of multiple elements, other elements could be demo as a String.
+Multiple dyamic classes to one at the same div by using an Array.